pingcap/docs/ticdc/ticdc-integrity-check.md

 Before v8.4.0, TiDB and TiCDC use Checksum V1 for checksum calculation and verification.

-After you enable the checksum integrity validation feature for single-row data, TiDB uses the CRC32 algorithm to calculate the checksum of a row and writes it to TiKV along with the data.
+After you enable the checksum integrity validation feature for single-row data, TiDB uses the CRC32 algorithm to calculate the checksum of each row and writes it to TiKV along with the data.
 TiCDC reads the data from TiKV and recalculates the checksum using the same algorithm.
 If the two checksums are equal, it indicates that the data is consistent during the transmission from TiDB to TiCDC.

 TiCDC then encodes the data into a specific format and sends it to Kafka.
-After the Kafka Consumer reads data, it calculates a new checksum using the same CRC32 algorithm as TiDB.
-If the new checksum is equal to the checksum in the data, it indicates that the data is consistent during the transmission from TiCDC to the Kafka Consumer.
+After the Kafka consumer reads the data, it calculates a new checksum using the same CRC32 algorithm as TiDB.
+If the new checksum is equal to the checksum in the data, it indicates that the data is consistent during the transmission from TiCDC to the Kafka consumer.

 ### Checksum V2

 Starting from v8.4.0, TiDB and TiCDC introduce Checksum V2 to address issues with Checksum V1 in verifying old values in Update or Delete events after `ADD COLUMN` or `DROP COLUMN` operations.

-For new clusters created in v8.4.0 or later, or clusters upgraded to v8.4.0, TiDB uses Checksum V2 by default when single-row data checksum verification is enabled.
+For clusters created in v8.4.0 or later, or clusters upgraded to v8.4.0, TiDB uses Checksum V2 by default when single-row data checksum verification is enabled.
 TiCDC supports handling both Checksum V1 and V2.
-This change only affects TiDB and TiCDC internal implementation and does not impact checksum calculation methods for downstream Kafka consumers.
+This change only affects TiDB and TiCDC internal implementation and does not affect checksum calculation methods for downstream Kafka consumers.

 ## Algorithm for checksum calculation